notaryproject/specifications/signature-envelope-jws.md

 - **`timestamp`** (*string*): This OPTIONAL property is used to store time stamp token.
   Only [RFC3161]([rfc3161](https://datatracker.ietf.org/doc/html/rfc3161#section-2.4.2)) compliant TimeStampToken are supported.
-- **`x5c`** (*array of strings*): This REQUIRED property contains the list of X.509 certificate or certificate chain([RFC5280](https://datatracker.ietf.org/doc/html/rfc5280)) corresponding to the key used to digitally sign the JWS.
+- **[`x5c`](https://datatracker.ietf.org/doc/html/rfc7515#section-4.1.6)** (*array of strings*): This REQUIRED property contains the list of X.509 certificate or certificate chain([RFC5280](https://datatracker.ietf.org/doc/html/rfc5280)) corresponding to the key used to digitally sign the JWS.
+The certificate or certificate chain is represented as a JSON array of certificate value strings.
+Each string in the array is a base64-encoded DER  certificate value.
 The certificate containing the public key corresponding to the key used to digitally sign the JWS MUST be the first certificate.

-- **`timestamp`** (*string*): This OPTIONAL property is used to store time stamp token.
-  Only [RFC3161]([rfc3161](https://datatracker.ietf.org/doc/html/rfc3161#section-2.4.2)) compliant TimeStampToken are supported.
-- **`x5c`** (*array of strings*): This REQUIRED property contains the list of X.509 certificate or certificate chain([RFC5280](https://datatracker.ietf.org/doc/html/rfc5280)) corresponding to the key used to digitally sign the JWS.
-  The certificate containing the public key corresponding to the key used to digitally sign the JWS MUST be the first certificate.
+## Signature

-**Signature**: In JWS signature is calculated by combining JWSPayload and protected headers.
+In JWS signature is calculated by combining JWSPayload and protected headers.
 The process is described below:

+### Create the *Payload to Sign*

 1. Compute the Base64Url value of ProtectedHeaders.
 2. Compute the Base64Url value of JWSPayload.
 3. Build message to be signed by concatenating the values generated in step 1 and step 2 using '.'
 `ASCII(BASE64URL(UTF8(ProtectedHeaders)) ‘.’
 BASE64URL(JWSPayload))`

+### Generate the signature

 1. Compute the signature on the message constructed in the previous step by using the signature algorithm defined in the corresponding header element: `alg`.
-1. Compute the Base64Url value of the signature produced in the previous step.
+2. Compute the Base64Url value of the signature produced in the previous step.
    This is the value of the signature property used in the signature envelope.

+## Signature Envelope

-**Signature Envelope**: The final signature envelope comprises of Claims, ProtectedHeaders, UnprotectedHeaders, and signature.
+The final signature envelope comprises of Payload, ProtectedHeaders, UnprotectedHeaders, and Signature, no additional top level fields are supported.

 Since Notary v2 restricts one signature per signature envelope, the compliant signature envelope MUST be in flattened JWS JSON format.